iamtommetcalfe/encom-smart-home/README.md

 2. Open the file `C:\Windows\System32\drivers\etc\hosts`.
 3. Add the following line:
    ```
-   127.0.0.1    encom-smart-home.local
+   127.0.0.1    encom-home.local
    ```
 4. Save the file.

-After updating your hosts file, you should be able to access the application at http://encom-smart-home.local in your web browser.
+After updating your hosts file, you should be able to access the application at http://encom-home.local in your web browser.

 ## Development Workflow